danimelchor/sorting-visualizer/README.md

 ## Contribution

 This project is partly based on [this](https://github.com/mahfuzrifat7/SortingVisualizer) project by mahfuzrifat7.
-I saw several issues with his project such as not enough control over the ammount of bars/animation speed.
+I saw several issues with his project such as not enough control over the ammount of bars/animation speed so I decided to create my own project from scratch using part of his code.

 This project is MIT licensed.